sadeq220/docs/devicemapper/README.md

 ### The Device Mapper
 The Device Mapper is a **kernel driver** that provides a framework for volume management.
-It provides a generic way of creating mapped devices, which may be used as logical volumes.
+It provides a generic way of creating **mapped devices**, which may be used as logical volumes.
+**mapped devices** in Linux are typically **virtual block devices**.
+They are created to represent or abstract physical block devices, partitions, or other storage components.
 The Device Mapper provides the foundation for a number of higher-level technologies such as LVM , cryptsetup luks , raid.
 The user interface is the `dmsetup` command.
 The Device Mapper supports a variety of **mapping targets** ,